jordanmunson/subcheck/README.md

 ## Examples

-Running defauly autofixes for a file, which should be run _in the directory featuring the busted file:
+Running default autofixes a file, which should be run _in the directory featuring the busted file:

 ```
 subcheck.pl -i busted_file.srt -o new_fixed_file.srt
 ```

-That will create a new file in the same directory with automatic fixes applied based on subcheck's defalts.
+That will create a new file in the same directory with automatic fixes applied based on Subcheck's defaults.